All Eyes

 All Eyes is a 2022 popcorn horror/comedy film written and directed by the Greenlee brothers and distributed by Gravitas Ventures.
 It stars Jasper Hammer as a disgraced podcast host who interviews an eccentric farmer (Ben Hall) who claims to have a monster living in the woods near his house.

 Plot

-Allen (Jasper Hammer) is a disgraced podcast host who was recently fired.
-Looking for a story to restart his career, he learns about a widowed farmer (Ben Hall) who lives by the forest and claims there is a monster in the woods.
+Allen is a disgraced podcast host who was recently fired.
+Looking for a story to restart his career, he learns about a widowed farmer who lives by the forest and claims there is a monster in the woods.
 They make a plan to capture and kill the monster.